 The visible, finished underside of a structural part of a building; may include the underside of staircases, eaves, arches, beams, or a roof overhang.

-Decorative woodwork that is typically used around the edges of a room or building; usually trim is found around windows, doors, or the baseboard.
+Decorative woodwork is typically used around the edges of a room or building; usually, trim is found around windows, doors, or the baseboard.